Auslander's formula and correspondence for exact categories: Auslander correspondence for exact categories

 where $\Abelian_L$ and $\AAb$ are the $2$-subcategories of $\Ex_L$ and $\AEx$ consisting of the abelian categories.
-Note that axiom \ref{A2} in the definition of Auslander exact categories reduces to requiring ${}^{\perp}\PP$ to be closed under subobjects in this case.
-Note that Beligiannis obtained a similar characterization in \cite[Theorem 6.6]{Beligiannis00}, \end{remark}
+Note that axiom \ref{A2} in the definition of Auslander exact categories reduces to requiring ${}^{\perp}\PP$ to be closed under subobjects in this case. \end{remark}

-Using this equivalence, we deduce some further properties of Auslander exact categories.
+We use the equivalence from \Cref{FirstAuslanderCorrespondence} to deduce some further properties of Auslander exact categories.

 \begin{corollary} Let $\EE\in \AEx$ and $\PP=\Proj(\EE)$.
-The following hold: \begin{enumerate} \item The subcategory $\cogen(\PP)$ consists precisely of the objects of projective dimension at most one; \item The inclusion functor $\PP\to \EE$ has a left adjoint. \end{enumerate} \end{corollary}
+The following hold: \begin{enumerate} \item The subcategory $\cogen(\PP)$ consists precisely of the objects of projective dimension at most one. \item the inclusion functor $\PP\to \EE$ has a left adjoint. \end{enumerate} \end{corollary}

-\begin{proof} This holds since the analogous properties are true for $\smodad(\EE')$ for an exact category $\EE'$ by \Cref{corollary:YonedaLeftAdjoint} and \Cref{Proposition:TorsionTheoryProperties}. \eqref{Proposition:TorsionTheoryPropertiesB}. \end{proof}
+\begin{proof} This holds since the analogous properties are true for $\smodad(\EE')$ for an exact category $\EE'$ by \Cref{corollary:YonedaLeftAdjoint} and \Cref{Proposition:TorsionTheoryProperties}.\eqref{Proposition:TorsionTheoryPropertiesB}. \end{proof}